flatcar-archive/flatcar-docs/docs/community-platforms/booting-on-vultr.md

   </div>
     <div class="tab-pane active" id="stable">
       <div class="channel-info">
         <p>The Stable channel should be used by production clusters.
-Versions of Flatcar Container Linux are battle-tested within the Beta and Alpha channels before being promoted.</p>
+Versions of Flatcar Container Linux are battle-tested within the Beta and Alpha channels before being promoted.
+The current version is Flatcar Container Linux {{< param stable_channel >}}.</p>
       </div>
       <p>A sample script will look like this:</p>